Coin dealer and auctioneer, co-founder of Stack’s Bowers

 Harvey Stack was a member of numerous associations and societies throughout his life, holding various positions.
 He was spokesman of the American Numismatic Association, the American Numismatic Society and other associations, including the IAPN.
 From the late 1970s to the 1990s, Harvey Stack served on the board of directors of the Professional Numismatists Guild (PNG) and was its president from 1989 to 1991.

-Harvey Stack was the company’s Chief Manager of Business Affairs for 62 years and – along with his son Lawrence and his partner David Bowers – is still active as a co-owner of the company.
+Harvey Stack was the company’s Chief Manager of Business Affairs for 62 years and – along with his son Lawrence and his partner David Bowers – was active as a co-owner of the company until his death.

 Harvey Stack passed away on 3 January 2022 at the age of 93.
 Click here to read the obituary by Ursula Kampmann.

 On his 85th birthday in 2013, Harvey Stack began to write down his memories.
 You can find all of his articles on the Stack’s Bowers website.